 Monthly Archives: December 2008

 This is one crackerjack of a story.
 The true-life tale of a mother, Christine Collins (Angelina Jolie), who loses her son, only to have the LAPD give her a different boy is easily gripping.
 The pace is a bit elegiac but the movie never gets boring, partly because Christine is beset by a multitude of adversity by the corrupt members of the 1920s LAPD who want the case to go away.
 Changeling can seem to fall prey to outrage cinema, and the audience is clearly going to demand some justice after watching Christine undergo a torture chamber of abuse.
 And justice is what we get.
 The last 45 minutes of this movie is protracted courtroom sequences where the antagonists get stomped upon with righteous fury.
 It just keeps going on and on, as if to compensate for the massive grievances Christine endures.
-Writer J. Michael Stracynzski (Babylon 5, my wife’s favorite TV show of all time) makes the drama stick close to the facts of the case, which is admirable but it also makes Changeling anchored to reality when there is nothing, repeat nothing, subtle in this movie.
+Writer J. Michael Stracynzski (Babylon 5) makes the drama stick close to the facts of the case, which is admirable but it also makes Changeling anchored to reality when there is nothing, repeat nothing, subtle in this movie.
 It’s hardcore melodrama all the way through, but I didn’t mind one bit.
 Jolie’s frantic performance suits the melodramatic material.
 She leaves it all on the floor, as they say in sports.
 Clint Eastwood doesn’t seem to be too enraptured by the material, routinely slipping into his understated direction that seems at odds with such a juicy story.
 Changeling feels like a tremendously fascinating story that isn’t necessarily presented in the best fashion.
 Still, this is fine stuff.

 Nate’s Grade: B+